IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-3-editor.markdown

 Use **Find References** to find where an artifact is used within the whole project.

-Continuing the example above, the `BusDataFromFile` stream is used by the `ParseNextBusData` operator.
+Continuing the preceeding example, the `BusDataFromFile` stream is used by the `ParseNextBusData` operator.
 To see where the `ParseNextBusData` operator is defined, right click and select **Find References** from the context menu.

 ![find refs](/streamsx.documentation/images/atom/jpg/refs.gif)

 This will open the **Symbol References** pane, which lists all references of this operator, including its definition.
 Click on a result in that pane to go to the corresponding file.

 **Note:** The **Go to Declaration** menu item is unsupported due to a limitation in Atom.